Skrylar/ImpromptuModular/README.md

 * **BEG/END**: The BEG and END buttons set the endpoints of the song, such that when working on a long song, we can more easily work on a section of it, which is more practical.

+* **CV2**: This second CV output can be used for accents, velocity or any other auxiliary control voltage.
+Three modes are available in the right click menu:
+    * 0-10V: direct control of the CV2 output voltages, with 0.05V resolution;
+    * 0-127: midi-like numbered levels, mapped to 0-10V on the CV2 outputs;
+    * 0-127semitone: same as 0-127 but rescales the CV2 outputs to semitones.
+The mapping is as follows: `0 = C4 (0V), 1 = C4# (0.08V), 2 - D4 (0.17V) ...
+120 = 10V`.
+Values from 121 to 127 are clamped to 10V.

+* **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
+When a trigger is sent to the WRITE input, the states of the inputs is witten into the sequencer at the current step/sequence.
+Unconnected inputs are ignored.
+When planning a project, all sequences that are to hold chords must have same sequence numbers across all tracks.
+AUTOSTEP automatically moves to the next step in the sequence when a write occurs.

+* **CLK RES / DELAY**: Settings for clock resolution and clock delay.
+The clock resolution funtions similarly to that of the [PhraseSequencers](#advanced-gate-mode-ps).
+Clock delay is used to delay the clock of (TODO check clock delay for 1ms trigger gate type)
+(TODO check idea to remove run switch and input)

 ([Back to module list](#modules))